segmentationfaulter/elm-place-search/README.md

-To launch dev server, run the follwoing commands:
+Use your API key allowing access to JavaScript Maps API and Places API, then run the followings to launch dev server:

 ```
 npm install
 npm run dev
 ```

-and then open `localhost:1234` to play with the app.
+open `localhost:1234` to play with the app.